 - The work done during Winter Term need not result in a final paper; it can be a final paper, a draft of the paper, or, at a minimum, a detailed outline.
 The student and faculty supervisor must agree on a deadline for the WWP work and on what the final product of the WWP should be.

-- If the work to be completed during the winter term is not the final paper, the final paper is due on April 22, 2016, or by an earlier date imposed by the faculty member.
+- If the work to be completed during the winter term is not the final paper, the final paper is due on the last day of classes in the same academic year, or by an earlier date imposed by the faculty member.